|Code||Course Title / Description|

 |PHED330||Prevention and Care of Athletic Injuries 3 credits|

 Basic prevention, care, evaluation, treatment and rehabilitation of athletic injuries.
-Prerequisite: HLTH206 - Advanced First Aid.
+Prerequisite: HLTH206 - Advanced First Aid and CPR.

 |PHED350||Kinesiology 3 credits|